Samson-Dai/clip_proj/README.md

 The second one is `set_up.sh`, which can be run everytime a new bridges2 session starts.
 It will load all necessary modules and activate anaconda environment.

 ## Usage
+The pipeline is consisted by 2 parts.
+### Part1: eClip data processing and peak calling (PSC Bridges2)
+The first part of the pipeline contains all steps for eClip data processing to reak calling and motif identification.
+This part is supposed to be run on PSC Bridges2.
 Before running the pipeline, please make sure all required input files are renamed following the naming conventions and placed in the INPUT directory.
 It's recommended to provide a output directory to hold the output file and a temp direcory to hold all the intermediate files.
 Create a sample output and temp directories via the following command:
 ```
 	mkdir sample_output_dir